bulk-dqm/bulk-data-export-client/README.md

 - **export logs** - contained in a specified log file (defaults to `log.ndjson` within the downloads directory)
 - **HTML export report** - report containing information on export/download duration, number of polling requests, and downloaded resources.
 Available in the same directory where the log file is stored

+Note: Bulk data requests are *not* incremental.
+The API collects all requested data for the requested group before returning any data.

 ## Configuration